ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-cluster.md

 # Cluster name
 {: #vc_orderinginstance-mngt-workload-cluster-settings}

-VMware vCenter Server® instances are deployed with a consolidated cluster (for VMware vSphere® 7) or a management cluster (for vSphere 6.7), in which all the VMware® management components and user workloads run.
+VMware vCenter Server® instances are deployed with a consolidated cluster for VMware vSphere® 7 in which all the VMware® management components and user workloads run.

-Optionally, for vSphere 7, you can order an additional workload cluster.
+Optionally, you can order an additional workload cluster and an edge services cluster.

-For both vSphere 7 and vSphere 6.7, you can order an edge services cluster.

-By default, the cluster names are set to the following values:
+By default, the cluster name set to the **_instance name_-consolidated** value for the consolidated cluster.
-* For the consolidated cluster (vSphere 7) - **_instance name_-consolidated**
-* For the management cluster (vSphere 6.7) - **_instance name_-cluster**
-* For the workload cluster (vSphere 6.7) - **_instance name_-workload**
-* For the edge services cluster (vSphere 6.7) - **_instance name_-edge**

-You can also specify a new name for your clusters.
-The names must meet the requirements that are listed in [Initial cluster name](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-cluster-name).
+{{site.data.content.cluster-name-requirements-list}}

 ## Related links
 {: #vc_orderinginstance-cluster-related}